 The Federal Motor Carrier Safety Administration (FMCSA) defines driver distraction as “the diversion of attention from activities critical for safe driving to a competing activity,” such as cell phone use.
 The FMCSA also notes that driver distraction “increases your risk of getting into a crash.”
 Distracted driving is a serious problem among all drivers, but due to the size and weight of most commercial vehicles, accidents involving these larger trucks are more likely to be serious or even fatal.

-Since it takes more skill and experience to drive a commercial vehicle than to drive a smaller, non-commercial vehicle, drivers of commercial trucks, passenger buses and school buses are required to have a different kind of driver’s license: CDLs.
-There are three classes of CDL (Classes A, B and C) that are based on several considerations, including the vehicle’s weight as well as whether the driver is hauling a trailer, transporting hazardous materials or transporting more than 15 passengers.
+Since it takes more skill and experience to drive a commercial vehicle than to drive a smaller, non-commercial vehicle, drivers of commercial trucks, passenger buses, and school buses are required to have a different kind of driver’s license: CDLs.
+There are three classes of CDL (Classes A, B, and C) that are based on several considerations, including the vehicle’s weight as well as whether the driver is hauling a trailer, transporting hazardous materials, or transporting more than 15 passengers.
 These license classes and distinctions were established in 1986 by the Commercial Motor Vehicle Safety Act.

 Legally speaking, CDL drivers are held to a higher standard on the road than other drivers.
 If a CDL driver commits a serious traffic violation, even while operating a non-commercial vehicle, it could jeopardize his or her CDL certification.
-Similarly, depending on individual state laws, truck and bus drivers are often subject to different laws, policies and regulations regarding cell phone use than other drivers.
+Similarly, depending on individual state laws, truck and bus drivers are often subject to different laws, policies, and regulations regarding cell phone use than other drivers.

 This makes sense when you consider that researchers have found CDL drivers to be three times more likely to be involved in an accident when they reach for an object while driving, and six times more likely when they dial a handheld cell phone while driving.
-The Federation of American Scientists has reported a steady increase since 2009 in rates of truck accidents, injuries and fatalities, and a 2009 study found that 71% of crashes involving large trucks occurred due to truck driver distraction.
+The Federation of American Scientists has reported a steady increase since 2009 in rates of truck accident injuries and fatalities, and a 2009 study found that 71% of crashes involving large trucks occurred due to truck driver distraction.
 That’s nearly three-quarters of all commercial truck accidents!
 Studies also show that large trucks and buses are responsible for a disproportionately large number of fatal traffic accidents.
 While commercial vehicles make up only 4% of the nation’s registered vehicles, they are involved in 12% of all traffic fatalities.

 Clearly, these statistics show a real need for comprehensive regulations that improve road safety for all drivers.